ssorj/transom/README.md

 ~~~

 Now you have the HTML website under `<your-project-dir>/output`.
 You
-can send that whereever you need it to be for publishing purposes.
+can send that whereever you need it for publishing purposes.
-Since I often use GitHub Pages for publishing, I set my output dir to
-`docs` and then configure the GitHub project to serve those files.

 For local development, you will likely want to use the `transom serve`
 command.
 This renders the site to the output dir and stands up a